aws-samples/aws-modernization-with-pulumi/content/20_cloud_engineering_python/20_getting_started_with_pulumi/1_new_project.md

 cd iac-workshop
 ```

+{{% notice note %}}
-> Pulumi will use the directory name as your project name by default.
+Pulumi will use the directory name as your project name by default.
 To create an independent project, simply name the directory differently.
+{{% /notice %}}

 ## Step 2 &mdash; Initialize Your Project